 The World Economic Forum is the International Organization for Public-Private Cooperation.

-The Forum engages the foremost political, business and other leaders of society to shape global, regional and industry agendas.
+The Forum engages the foremost political, business, cultural and other leaders of society to shape global, regional and industry agendas.

 It was established in 1971 as a not-for-profit foundation and is headquartered in Geneva, Switzerland.
 It is independent, impartial and not tied to any special interests.
 The Forum strives in all its efforts to demonstrate entrepreneurship in the global public interest while upholding the highest standards of governance.
 Moral and intellectual integrity is at the heart of everything it does.